kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

 ## Goals

-- Arbitrate preferred socket affinity for containers based on input from CPU manager and Device Manager.
+- Arbitrate preferred NUMA Node affinity for containers based on input from CPU Manager and Device Manager.
 - Provide an internal interface and pattern to integrate additional topology-aware Kubelet components.